Based Preconfirmations

 To achieve this, there is a two-stage rollout of how this will operate.

-Stage 1: Whitelisted Preconfirmers
+Stage 1: Whitelisted Preconfers

-Stage 2: Secured by Stake Preconfirmers
+Stage 2: Secured by Stake Preconfers

 Rolling out in two distinct stages lets us not only test the software without potential bugs impacting validators, but lets us find the ideal configurable parameters, such as block time, that provide the ideal mix of profitability and user experience.